Common Myths About Giftedness

 - Gifted students do not need help.
 If they are really gifted, they can manage on their own.

-- Gifted students have fewer problems than others because their intelligence and abilities somehow exempt them from the hassles of daily life.
+- Gifted students have fewer problems than others because their intelligence and abilities somehow exempt them from the hassles of

 - The future of a gifted student is assured: a world of opportunities lies before the student.